 In 1956, Humphrey Osmond sent this silly to Aldous Huxley, “To fathom Hell or soar angelic, just take a pinch of psychedelic,” and a new word entered the world’s consciousness.

-Molekularnika.
 This is currently my third favorite work by Kiselev and reminds me of Yves Tanguy under the influence of ketamine (referred to as ‘Vitamin K’ and ‘Special K’).

-Party Girl.
 This is one of his few straight illustrations and one of his few black and white works.
 It is also the first piece that one sees when one visits the artist’s website.
 While I am not fond of the title, I see an Indian maiden who sipped her Darjeeling unaware of the fact that a friend had slipped 400 micrograms of Sandoz-grade LSD into the cup while adding sugar.
 For the first time, the young lady is grokking the world in which she lives through a pair of kaleidoscope lenses.

-Invasion.
-From where?
-Without or within?
+From where—without or within?

-New Summer Pattern.
 And what psychedelic artist does not try his hand at a mandala?

-Cnstrctn.
 Seemingly a conscious nod to the more playful, Peter Maxx-ish aspect of the psychedelic pop art of the Sixties.

-Tree Love.
 This has the look of a collage: I can almost feel the textures—Japanese rice paper, fabrics, some oil paint, a lot of tooth in the Gesso—none of which are there.
 I would never have associated it with trees without the title.

-Esc.
 This is currently my second favorite work by Kiselev and I assume the title is a reference to everyone’s computer keyboard.
 I see a mind not expanding so much as exploding with new awareness.

-The Invisible Landscape.
 This is my favorite work by Kiselev and should requite no captioning by me.
 See what you see.